PaperCube/NGDownloader/Readme.md

 Android port of NGDownloader, originally written in C# by [WEGFan](https://github.com/WEGFan).
 See [here](https://github.com/WEGFan/NewgroundsSongDownloader).
 NGDownloader (Android) is now *updating independently*.
-Everyone is welcome to fork this project & contribute codes, and I really needs code contributions.
+Everyone is welcome to fork this project & contribute codes, and I really desire code contributions.

 # What is this app used for?